CyberMonitor/orquestra-docs/intro/content/tutorial/qcbm.md

 In the next steps we will write the code necessary to build and train this QCBM model in Orquestra.
 The code consists of three main parts:
 - `ansatz.py` which builds the circuit.
-- `optimization.py` which trains the QCBM model.
+- `cost_function.py` which defines the cost function we want to minimize.
 - `optimize-qcbm-circuit.yaml` which creates the dataset and runs the entire workflow.

 **1. Create a GitHub repository**